livein21st/amazon-textract-a2i-pdf/README.md

 ```
 6. Create a private team: https://docs.aws.amazon.com/sagemaker/latest/dg/sms-workforce-management.html

+7. Add team-member's email in the private workforce: Amazon SageMaker > Labeling workforces > "YOUR_PRIVATE_TEAM_NAME" > Workers > Add workers to Team

-7. Create a human review workflow: https://console.aws.amazon.com/a2i/home?region=us-east-1#/human-review-workflows
+8. Create a human review workflow: https://console.aws.amazon.com/a2i/home?region=us-east-1#/human-review-workflows

-8. Create a file config.py file in the project root folder.
+9. Create a file config.py file in the project root folder.
 Paste the below code with the ARN of the human review workflow.
     For example:
     ```python
     #!/usr/bin/env python